Round/Around

 Example: It took me a while to get my head round the complicated math problem.

-Wrap your head round: Comprehend or understand something challenging.
+Wrap your head round: comprehend or understand something challenging.

 Example: It’s difficult to wrap your head round the concept of time travel.